PAGEANT - "Education is the future"

 Pageant's work in The Gambia covers many parts of the small country.
 Our projects in specific locations are listed in other pages.
 This page covers our work which is widespread or of general relevance:

 - - Pageant's sponsorship programme, pays school fees and other essential costs for poor children.

-- - Pageant supplies schools with classroom furniture, essential teaching equipment, and helps to finance construction projects.
+- - as well as sending school furniture and teaching equipment, Pageant helps to finance construction projects at Gambian schools.
 We also fund projects at schools in collaboration with .